 Albert and Elizabeth have lived in Colorado for more than 30 years, most of those in the majestic San Juan mountain range.
 As avid outdoor enthusiasts, they are always on hand to offer guidance and advice for your daily adventure.
 From hiking and biking in the Summer to extreme skiing during the Winter, Albert and Elizabeth will make you feel as if you are a long time local.

-Although their company, Perpetua Management Services LLC, has only been overseeing the Alma House since December 2016, it feels as if they have been there since it opened in 1902.
-Albert with his trademark cowboy hat and western wit and Elizabeth with her southern charm pull guests back to a simpler time; a time when manners, courtesy and personal service came naturally.
+Although Albert and Betty have only been overseeing the Alma House since December 2016, it feels as if they have been there since it opened in 1898.
+Albert with his trademark cowboy hat and western wit and Elizabeth with her southern charm pull guests back to a simpler time; a time when manners, courtesy, and personal service came naturally.

 If you are a history buff, feel free to ask Albert to stroll the town with you, offering insight into the real west and Silverton’s past.
 As a writer and cowboy poet, the stories you hear from Albert may be embellished somewhat, but his knowledge of the mining era and history of southwest Colorado guarantees you will leave Silverton with a deep understanding of its past and the rugged individuals who worked and lived here.
 When asked about the source of his creativity, Albert will be the first to let you know that his muse is his best friend, Elizabeth.